jhonr1vera/avila-ecommerce-api/README.md

 }
 ```

-### Error `formats in ./src/shared/utils/custom-errors.ts`
+#### Error `formats in ./src/shared/utils/custom-errors.ts`
 ```
 Ex:
 {
   "type": "TypeClassError",
-  "message": "Purchase by id not found"
+  "message": "Error description here"
 }
 ```

-## Authentication
+## Testing

+### Postman Collection
+Import the provided Postman collection for easy testing:
 ```
-Authorization: Bearer <your_jwt_token>
+Avila_Ecommerce.postman_collection.json
 ```

-## How to test
+### Manual Testing

-1. Set the enviroment variables.
+1. Start the development server
-2. Run the `Seed Initial Data` command if you have not.
-3. Register a new user o Log in with the user provided after run the `Seed Initial Data` command.
-4. When log in you will obtain a token, that you will need to use in every request, except by register and login.
-5. Start testing depending of the user role and the endpont role needed.
+2. Use the seeded test accounts or register a new user
+3. Test endpoints based on role permission, remember to use token in request

 ## Author